contagon/handbook/handbook/38-church-policies-and-guidelines.md

 ### 38.5.3 Garments and Temple Clothing for Members Who Have Disabilities or Allergies

-Special-order garments may be purchased for members who are bedridden, have severe physical disabilities, or have allergies to certain fabrics or garments (see “[Garments and Sacred Clothing](https://store.churchofjesuschrist.org/new-category/clothing/5637160336.c),” store.ChurchofJesusChrist.org).
+Special-order garments may be purchased for members who are bedridden, have severe physical disabilities, or have allergies to certain fabrics or garments (see “[Obtaining Special-Order Temple Garments and Ceremonial Clothing](https://www.churchofjesuschrist.org/tools/help/special-order-garments),” [ChurchofJesusChrist.org/tools/help](https://ChurchofJesusChrist.org/tools/help)).

-Shorter temple robes are available for members who are in wheelchairs or who have other needs (see [store.ChurchofJesusChrist.org](https://store.churchofjesuschrist.org/new-category/clothing/5637160336.c)).
+Members who have physical needs or disabilities that require modification to their ceremonial clothing may make a request at [store.ChurchofJesusChrist.org/contactus](https://ChurchofJesusChrist.org/tools/help).
+For example, shorter temple robes are available for members who are in wheelchairs or who have other needs.

-### 38.5.4 Making Temple Clothing
+### 38.5.4 Modifying Ceremonial Temple Clothing

-Members should not make ceremonial temple clothing or temple garments.
+Temple ceremonial clothing should not be altered from its authorized design.
+Members may repair their clothing if doing so does not alter the original design.
+They may also use a pin or other fastener to secure portions of the clothing as needed.

+For information about ordering ceremonial clothing for members who have physical needs or disabilities, see [38.5.3](38-church-policies-and-guidelines.md#3853-garments-and-temple-clothing-for-members-who-have-disabilities-or-allergies).

 ### 38.5.5 Wearing the Garment